rocketacademy/bootcamp-docs/algorithms/a.5-data-structures/a.5.5-linked-lists/README.md

 ![](../../../.gitbook/assets/llmeme2.jpeg)

+## Learning Objectives

+By the end of this lesson, you should:

+* be familiar with linked list functionality time and space complexity
+* understand what a pointer is within the examples
+* understand the mechanics of linking and unlinking a linked list node

 ## Introduction

 Linked lists, like arrays, store ordered lists of data.
 Unlike arrays, linked lists may not be stored in contiguous blocks of memory in RAM.
 Consecutive elements in a linked list may be stored in different places in RAM, but linked by a pointer from each element in the linked list to the next and/or previous element.
 This means 2 things for us.